leonardovicentini/vconv/README.md

---version | Returns the version of the program --verbose | Verbose output with information about the ongoing conversion --quiet | It doesn't return any output on the terminal --FILE file | Specifies the path of the mkv file to be converted --Dir DIR | Specifies the path of a folder containing the mkv files --out | Specifies a subfolder of the indicated path where the converted files will be placed --test | If present, set the conversion for the first 30 seconds of video only
+--version | Returns the version of the program --verbose | Verbose output with information about the ongoing conversion --quiet | It doesn't return any output on the terminal --file FILE | Specifies the path of the mkv file to be converted --dir DIR | Specifies the path of a folder containing the mkv files --out | Specifies a subfolder of the indicated path where the converted files will be placed --test | If present, set the conversion for the first 30 seconds of video only